Madeleine Stowe: Recent years

 Stowe's onscreen appearances became increasingly rare in the 2000s, as she focused on motherhood.
 She later stated in an interview : "I never thought, 'I'm retiring,' but I didn't feel that 'thing' revving in me.
 I was much more focused on May.
 It was frustrating at times, but now I see how she's turned out, I wouldn't have it any other way."
 She occasionally appeared in some TV productions, such as Saving Milly, an adaptation of Morton Kondracke's book of the same name, of a woman diagnosed with Parkinson's disease.
 Stowe starred in the not-picked-up Fox pilot Southern Comfort about a woman who takes over her mobster husband's business when he gets sent to prison.
 In 2007, she appeared in the recurring role of Dr. Samantha Kohl in Jeff Goldblum's detective drama Raines on NBC, a mid-season replacement.
 The series was canceled after two months.
 In 2009 she starred in the Lifetime movie, The Christmas Hope.

 In 2011, Stowe announced her return and began playing Victoria Grayson, the glamorous and powerful matriarch of the Grayson family, on ABC's television drama series Revenge.
 It debuted on September 21, and was picked up for a full season by ABC on October 13.
 Stowe's portrayal of the character received critical praise, and she was nominated for a Golden Globe Award for Best Actress – Television Series Drama for this role.
 In April 2012, she was listed at No. 5 in People magazine's annual Most Beautiful Woman list.
 The series ended in 2015 after four seasons and 89 episodes.

 In May and June 2016, Stowe guest hosted primetime films on Turner Classic Movies, appearing in dozens of wraparounds on the channel.
 In 2019, she returned to acting starring as actress Margot Weston in the Netflix musical drama series, Soundtrack.
 The series was canceled after one season.

 Personal life

-In 1982, Stowe married Brian Benben, whom she met on the set of the NBC miniseries The Gangster Chronicles the previous year.
-Now living in Pacific Palisades, Los Angeles, they have lived on a ranch west of Austin, near Fredericksburg, Texas.
-The couple have a daughter born in 1996.
+In 1982, Stowe married Brian Benben, whom she had met on the set of the NBC miniseries The Gangster Chronicles the previous year.
+Before living in Pacific Palisades, Los Angeles, they lived on a ranch west of Austin, near Fredericksburg, Texas.
+As of 2025, Stowe resides in Memphis, Tennessee in the Midtown historic district of Chickasaw Gardens.

 In 2008, Stowe traveled to Haiti and helped found Artists for Peace and Justice.
 She is on the board of directors of the foundation.